About The Temple

 Shree Swaminarayan Mandir Bhuj – Sydney has played a pivotal role in nurturing satsang across Australia.
 It supported the foundations of SSMB Adelaide, SSMB Auckland, Perth, ISSO Melbourne, and ISSO Griffith, and spearheaded the international syllabus rollout in this region.
 It regularly promotes unity nationwide by sharing resources and encouraging consistency across all Mandirs.

 In 2022, under the auspices of Mahant Sadguru Purani Swami Dharmanandandasji and Upmahant Sadguru Swami Bhagwadjivandasji, the temple officially came under Bhuj Mandir, promoting unity and aligning with the main temple in India.
-Sydney was the first temple worldwide to adopt the SSMB name, pathing the way for other Australian temples
+Sydney was the first temple worldwide to adopt the SSMB name, paving the way for other Australian temples.

 Swaminarayan Mandir Bhuj – Sydney stands as more than a place of worship; it embodies cultural enrichment and spiritual growth.
 With a history rich in devotion and guided by timeless principles, the temple continues to serve as a beacon of faith and community for devotees across Australia and beyond.